NotationCapital/Operating-Manual/README.md

 ## Notation In Practice

 We've raised two separate funds for Notation.
-Our first fund was an $8M proof of concept fund that we raised in 2015 to invest in 30 NYC based pre-seed stage companies.
+Our first fund was an $8M proof of concept fund that we raised in 2015 and invested in 28 pre-seed stage companies.
 Our second fund is a $28M fund that we’re currently investing.
 We've published both of our fundraising decks, which can be found [here](https://www.slideshare.net/Notation/presentations).
 Both funds include a combination of institutional and individual limited partners that are critical to the Notation community - [we’ve listed all of them publicly](https://notation.vc/who-we-are/), which we think is unique for a venture capital firm. __In our current iteration, our average check size is $500k and we prefer to lead or co-lead the first financing, which tends to be about $1M total.__ These numbers are on average and not one size fits all or hard rules.

 __What does a “first-check” investor actually mean?__ To us, it means (1) working with founders at the true beginning of a company, in many cases simply an idea or potential market that has become an obsession.
 We love side projects, and there’s very little we’d consider “too early” to be potentially investable.
 It also means (2) a disciplined approach to running an early stage experiment in order to learn whether or not it makes sense to continue onwards.
 This is why we prefer founding teams who choose to raise capital thoughtfully and appreciate resource constraints, rather than simply raising as much money as possible from whoever will pay the highest price.

 We occasionally consider companies that are further along, what most folks these days consider “institutional seed” (team built out, product in market, some early data), but this represents a smaller part of our practice (1-2 opportunistic investments per year).

-If you think that we can be helpful given the way we work (more details below), please do reach out!
+If you think that we can be helpful given the way we work (more details below), please reach out to us!
 The best way to get in touch is either through someone in our network, or simply by sending us an email directly.
 We do our best to respond to every message we receive.

 ## Our Core Values